Service pillar 3 of 4 · Performance

 Where most WordPress sites bleed speed

-- Unoptimized hero images — usually a 4MB JPEG that should be a 80KB AVIF, with no
+Usually a 4MB JPEG that should be a 80KB AVIF, with no fetchpriority hint.

-- Layout shifts from late-loading ads, embeds, and web fonts without
+From late-loading ads, embeds, and web fonts without font-display: swap.

 What the audit covers